Bangaru Thirumala Nayaka: Madurai again

 The Marathas disregarding the claims of Bangaru Tirumala appointed a Maratha Morari Rao of Gooty (in 1741), as their governor of the conquered kingdom.
 In 1744, the Nizam of Hyderabad sent an army to re-establish his weakened authority in the Carnatic making Morari Rao flee from Madurai.
 The Nizam appointed Anwar-ud-din as Nawab of Arcot, and ordered Vangaru Tirumala to be appointed to the Throne of Madurai.
 The rulers of Ramnad, Sivaganga, Tanjore were also keen on appointing Bangaru Tirumala on the throne thereby to retain a Nayak Kingdom.

 Thus for a brief period Bangaru Thirumala seemed to take the crown as a de jure ruler, while the administrative control was carried out by the Arcot army.
 Bangaru was also repeatedly warned of attempts by Anwar-ud-din and his aides on plans to usurp the Throne.
 But very little is known afterwards as some sources point out that he was poisoned by Anwar-ud-din.

 Relationship with Kandy Nayaks

-See also: Nayaks of Kandy

 One section of Bangaru Thirumala’s family came to rule Kandy through marriage alliances with the Sinhalese royalty.
 They were the last dynasty to rule Sri Lanka.
 They are often mentioned as Nayakkar Dynasty or Vaduga Rulers or Nayaks of Kandy.
 Among the four kings who constituted the Kandy Nayak dynasty only the last three were related to Bangaru Thirumala.